djhaskin987/degasolv/docs/command-reference.rst

   For example, if this option is used to tell degasolv that, as part of a build, some packages have already been downloaded, degasolv will not recommend that those packages be upgraded.
-This is the "hard" in "hard present package": If the user specifies via `--present-package` that package is already usable, degasolv won't try to find a new version for it; it assumes "you know what you're doing" and that the package(s) in question are not to be touched.
+This is the "hard" in "hard present package": If the user specifies via ``--present-package`` that a package is already found and usable, degasolv won't try to find a new version for it; it assumes "you know what you're doing" and that the package(s) in question are not to be touched.

 - ``-r REQ``, ``--requirement REQ``, ``:requirements ["REQ1", ...]``:
   **Required**.
 Resolve this requirement together with all other requirements